coderifous/dancing_with_sprockets/README.markdown

 `dancing_with_sprockets`
 =======================

-This `dancing_with_sprockets` plugin makes it easy to use [Sprockets](http://github.com/sstephenson/sprockets) in your Rails application
+The `dancing_with_sprockets` rails engine plugin makes it easy to use [Sprockets](http://github.com/sstephenson/sprockets) in your Rails application

 `dancing_with_sprockets` includes a controller named `SprocketsController` that renders your application's Sprockets concatenation.
 When caching is enabled, e.g. in production mode, `SprocketsController` uses Rails page caching to save the concatenated output the first time it is requested.
 When caching is disabled, e.g. in development mode, `SprocketsController` will render a fresh concatenation any time a source file changes.

 This plugin makes it _easy_ to use sprockets with rails.
 Just `script/plugin install` and write your javascript.
 Done.

 ## _Your narrative has become tiresome._

+## A note about the required Rails version

+  This is a rails engine plugin so it requres Rails > 2.3, however it started as a regular plugin (not engine).
+So if you want to use this plugin w/o upgrading to rails 2.3 for some reason, then you could just checkout the commit tagged `pre_rails23_plugin` of the `dancing_with_sprockets` plugin.

 ## Installation